What’s The Best Way To Promote My Self-Published Book?

 Readers who find your website or blog through Google or Bing searches are much more likely to be interested in your book topic, genre, or themes.

-It’s because these factors are what they are searching for and how they find you.
+It’s because these factors are what people are searching for and how they find you.
+However, to gain reasonable search traffic, you need a website or blog with a .com address.

 I am not exactly sure why a .com address works better than .net or country codes such as .co.uk, .fr or .ca, for example.